 Especially around weekends, national holidays and summer vacation I strongly suggest to make lunch reservations at least a few days in advance.
 Take into account that on certain holidays, cellar doors and restaurants in Blenheim may be closed (such as Christmas) or open later in the day (such as ANZAC Day).

 There are so many fantastic wineries to visit and you can only have lunch and no dinner at the wineries in Blenheim.
 Consequently, I’d suggest to make the most out of the limited opening hours by spending the night at the village.

 What a gorgeous place The Marlborough Lodge is!
 You enter the 16 acre property via security gate.
 Outdoor pool, chapel, garden, terrace… As a non-hotel guest it is also possible to have lunch or dinner here, just make sure you make a reservation in time.
 Perfect wedding location too!

 What’s not to love about the The Peppertree?!
 This luxury accommodation is obviously not the cheapest but you get a lot in return.
 OMG that wisteria!
 Such great atmosphere, décor and service.
 Book it if you have got the chance!

 If you prefer the personal service and coziness of a Bed & Breakfast run by passionate Kiwis, and looking for accommodation near several excellent wineries, Notting Hill B&B is your perfect place to stay.
 No pool but a shared garden/terrace and fantastic breakfast!
 Named after my favorite movie, perfect.

 Middle Park Motel

 The Middle Park Motel is the ideal mid-price range place to stay in Blenheim.
-Close to several wineries, with parking in front of your room, swimming pool, bicycles, friendly staff and rooms that were renovated just 3 months ago.
+Close to several wineries, with parking in front of your room, swimming pool, bicycles, friendly staff and it is obvious to see that the roomst were renovated recently.
 And the best of all: a fair, affordable price!

 How to get to Blenheim